isefos/GTRobustness/README.md

 conda install -c conda-forge yacs tensorboardx lightning torchmetrics performer-pytorch ogb wandb

 cd seml
+# if you didn't clone with --recurse-submodules:
+# git submodule init
+# git submodule update
 pip install .

 # RDKit is required for OGB-LSC PCQM4Mv2 and datasets derived from it.